 - Loss of your natural upper eyelid crease

 A non-surgical approach may be an appropriate alternative in your case.
 West End Plastic Surgery offers ThermiSmooth™, an FDA-cleared, non-invasive treatment that tightens saggy skin and minimizes fine lines in the eye area, including on the eyelids.

 Your Consultation With Your Plastic Surgeon

-Prior to scheduling your eyelid lift, you will have an extensive consultation with Dr. Ruff.
+Prior to scheduling your eyelid lift, you will have an extensive consultation with Dr. Ruff or Dr. Lessner.
 The goals of the consultation are to evaluate your facial structure to determine whether an eyelid lift will give you the facial enhancement you desire and to assess your specific risks for the procedure.
 Your plastic surgeon will thoroughly explain the procedure and its expected results and answer any questions you have.
-Dr. Ruff may also recommend combining your eyelid lift with another procedure, such as a brow lift, to meet your cosmetic goals.
+Dr. Ruff or Dr. Lessner may also recommend combining your eyelid lift with another procedure, such as a brow lift, to meet your cosmetic goals.
 The type of anesthesia to be used and cost and payment information will also be discussed.
 You will be asked to provide a medical history and to explain the results you hope to achieve with an eyelid lift.

-Your plastic surgeon along with his staff at West End Plastic Surgery will:
+Your plastic surgeon along with the team at West End Plastic Surgery will:

 - Test your vision and assess your tear production

 - Review the various eyelid lift options with you

 - Clearly discuss the potential risks of the procedure

 - Outline in detail how the surgery is performed and what you can expect before, during, and after the procedure